Shreyash584/IITB/README.md

-# Project: Physiological Signals - Pipeline Template
+# Project: Cognitive Load Detection from EEG + GSR
 This package contains a ready-to-run notebook pipeline and small example artifacts.

 ## Structure